Replace or Clean Your Air Filter Regularly

 Ask your Bryant dealer to install a smart thermostat.
 Bryant’s Housewise™ thermostat can help your system run more efficiently.
 Using occupancy sensing capabilities, the thermostat can select comfort or energy-efficient system settings.
 The Housewise thermostat can save homeowners an average of 20 percent on their annual heating and cooling energy costs.*

 Have Your System Inspected & Cleaned Twice a YearContact your local Bryant dealer to schedule a clean and check.
 Do it once in the fall for your furnace and once in the spring for your air conditioner or heat pump .
 This can identify minor issues before they turn into big problems and will ensure your system stays in great running order.

 Set Ceiling Fans to Spin in the Right Direction

 Ceiling fans can help your system with air distribution.
 During the summer, set fans to turn counterclockwise, creating a downdraft that makes you feel cooler.
 During the winter, set fans to turn clockwise, creating an updraft which forces down warm air near the ceiling.

-To learn more about how to keep your Bryant heating and cooling system in optimal shape, talk to your local Bryant dealer.
+To learn more about how to keep your Bryant heating and cooling system in optimal shape, talk to your local Bryant HVAC Contractor.

 *Based on a 2012 third party study comparing the Bryant Housewise technology to the estimated cost of a non-programmable thermostat set at 72° at all times.